Adrian García Arias

 Adrián Israel García Arías (born 6 December 1975) is a Mexican former footballer and manager who last played as a defender for Celaya of Mexico, and managed Michoacán F.C., a team that plays in Liga TDP.
-He is currently manager for Liga Nacional club Malacateco.
+He is the current manager for Liga Nacional club Zacapa.

 Club career

 García Arias played in some of the most important teams of Mexico, including Querétaro.

 International career

 In 2002, García Arias played two games with Mexico at the 2002 CONCACAF Gold Cup.